Bruce Williams (talk radio host): Miscellaneous ventures

 During his radio career Williams spoke frequently about the jobs he held throughout the years.
 He began by melting down lead pipes into toy soldiers and selling them to other children at the age of 11 during World War II.
 Later in life, Williams entered a wide variety of business ventures including insurance sales, driving a beer truck, driving a taxi, real estate sales, a flower shop, a car rental agency, a barber shop, and several nightclubs.
 He drove an ice cream truck in New York City and was the founder of Lane Robbins, now Oak Crest Day Camp, a private preschool in Somerset, New Jersey.
 He also spent two terms as mayor of Franklin Township, New Jersey from 1967 to 1975.

 In his later years, Williams was involved in a florist business and was a board member of a bank.
 In 2009, he and several investors founded Jersey Boy Pork Roll, an online store selling pork roll products from three manufacturers.
-Two of his children, Robbins and Michael, run his Jellyrolls nightclub at Disney's Boardwalk in Orlando.
+Two of his children, Robbins and Michael, ran the former Jellyrolls nightclub at Disney's Boardwalk in Orlando.